 The housing market in and around Amsterdam and Amstelveen can be pretty complex but more and more international workers see owning their own home as the best answer to ever rising rents.
-So if you’ve decided to take the plunge, how to buy a house?
+The How To Buy A House events were started to help expats buying their own home in a foreign country.

 Nevertheless, there are still great buys around and a tuned-in estate agent will help you make the most of your money.
 There are plenty of legal ins and outs to deal with as well, so you will need to get good legal advice from a specialist notary too.

-On Sunday, December 3, a special event is being held at the Vondel church close to the park to help expats find their way around the housing maze.
+On Sunday, September 23, a special event is being held at the Posthoornkerk on the Haarlemerstraat in central Amsterdam. to help expats find their way around the housing maze.

 ‘The event will guide you through the entire home buying process, including the roles played by the real estate agent, the mortgage advisor and the notary,’ says organiser Monique Burgemeester.
-‘You can find out about getting a mortgage in the Netherlands, get interior designer advice from a pro or even talk to a builder about renovations.’
+‘You can find out about getting a mortgage in the Netherlands, get get legal advice or even talk to a builder about renovations.’

 ‘It’s hard to buy a house in Amsterdam because there is so little owner-occupied property,’ says real estate agency Barry Burgemeester.
 ‘Just 30% of the city’s total property stock is privately owned.
 So finding and buying that house can be quite a challenge.
 That’s why it’s good to talk to someone who really understands the market.’